m-salman-05/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

 **Computing Hardware** : the most crucial part is the **computing brain** and the main decision making unit of the car
 - Takes in all sensor data
 - computes actions
-- Already existing advanced systems that do self driving car processing
+- Companies tend to go for custom hardware, but already existing advanced systems that do self driving car processing exist
   - Eg : NVIDIA Drive Px/AGX, Intel & Mobileye EyeQ
 - computer brain needs both serial and parallel compute modules
   - Image LiDAR processing: to do segmentation, Object detection, Mapping
     - GPUs : Graphic Processing Unit
     - FPGAs : Field Programmable Gate Array
     - ASICs: Application Specific Integrated Chip
-- HW synchronization :
+- Hardware synchronization :
   - To synchronize different modules and provide **common clock**
   - sensor measurements must be timestamped with consitent times for `Sensor Fusion` to function correctly
   - GPS relies on extremely accurate timing and act as an appropriate reference clock when available

+*[OWN]*
+***Summary:***
+  - *Sensors (proprioceptive and exteroceptive - camera, LIDAR, RADAR, SONAR/ultrasonics, GNSS, IMU, wheel odometry) and,*
+  - *self-driving computing hardware.*

 ### Lesson 1 Supplementary Reading: Sensors and Computing Hardware